mnijh/mnijh.github.io/cv.md

 Since September 2016
 : PhD Student at the University of Bern
 : Supervisor: Prof. Willy Benz & Prof. Yann Alibert
+: SNF-Project: Formation and Evolution of planetary systems

 Since January 2017
 : Administrator of the high performance computing cluster of the theoretical astrophyisics & planetary sciences group (HORUS)